microsoft/transductive-vos.pytorch/README.md

   ```

   Same as above, all the inference parameters are set to our best setting on DAVIS validation set as default, which is able to reproduce our result with a J-mean of 0.699.
 The saved predictions can be directly evaluated by [DAVIS evaluation code](https://github.com/davisvideochallenge/davis2017-evaluation).

+## Further Improvements
+This approach is simple with clean implementations, if you add few tiny tricks, the performance will be furhter improved.
+For exmaple,
+- If performing epoch test, i.e., selecting the best-performing epoch, you can further get ~1.5 points absolute performance improvements on DAVIS17 dataset.
+- Pretraining the model on other image datasets with mask annotation, such as semantic segmentation and salient object detection, may bring further improvements.
+- ... ...

 ## Contact